Forensic (2022 film): Plot

 Megha's theory is proven to be correct, when similar cases of girls reported missing occurred in Rishikesh, 5 years earlier.
 Johnny's mentor, Dr. Solanki suggests that they should do DNA phenotyping, to find out the age and appearance of the killer.
 They learn that the Rishikesh victims had a common psychiatrist, Dr. Ramesh Gupta.
 A neighbor informs them that Gupta had been diagnosed with cancer, and that his adopted son Shashi, committed suicide.
 Since the other victims were discovered on train tracks, Megha deduces that Gupta was recreating his son's death using the victims.
 Upon recalling Gupta's appearance, she learns that Gupta is none other than Ranjana's mentor.
 Believing that Ranjana and Aanya's lives are in danger, she and Johnny rush to Mussoorie.

 Abhay finds Aanya having a seizure, and calls Ranjana.
-Megha and Johnny arrive at Ranjana's home, and finds Gupta who reveals that he had adopted Shashi from a juvenille home when he was a child.
+Megha and Johnny arrive at Ranjana's home, and finds Gupta who reveals that he had adopted Shashi from a juvenile home when he was a child.
 As he grew elder, he wanted to be a child psychiatrist like his father, but after hearing about his father's cancer diagnoses, he goes on a killing spree.
 Megha and Johnny are also informed that the phenotype shows the DNA of Shashi.
 Moreover, they discover that Shashi faked his death and is disguised as Ranjana.
 Once Shashi arrives at Abhay's villa, she stabs him and hypnotises Aanya, like she did with Rohan.

 Johnny receives a call from Abhay who tells him that Aanya has been kidnapped by Shashi.
 Johnny and Megha are able to locate Aanya, who has been held hostage by Shashi.
 A fight ensues between Megha and Shashi, and Johnny frees Aanya.
 As Shashi is about to win against Megha, Johnny shoots her.
 In the end, Aanya visits her father in hospital along with Johnny and Megha, who are shown to be together again.
 Megha and Johnny both receive calls to investigate a series of murders in Goa, excited to work with each other again.